cjordanball/KingOfZambodia/MongoOutline.md

 ### Fourth Test - Updating a User
 1. There are also several ways to update a document from a collection.
 Three exist as static methods for the Class, and two as an instance method for the document.
 Assuming we want to update "joe", which is an instance of User, we could have:

-    a. **User.update()**: Takes a matcher object, and removes all matching entries.
+    a. **User.update()**: Takes a matcher object, and updates **only the first** of the matching entries.
 In basic form it takes a selector object as a first parameter, and a  change object as the second parameter.
+However, there is an option (the third parameter is an options object) of "multi"; if set to true, then all the matching documents will be updated.

+    b. **User.updateMany()**: Same as above, but performs the update for each matching record.

     b. **User.findOneAndUpdate()**: Takes a matcher object, and removes the first matching entry.